alurm/42-ping/readme.md

 There are Nix packages for this project and inetutils 2.0 (which is used as a reference) under `packages/`.

+A bunch of simple Bash tests can be run by typing `make test`.

 # Usage

 ```text